karinsifri/FAsT-Match/README.md

 # FAsT-Match
 FAsT-Match (Fast Affine Template Matching) is an algorithm designed by Simon Korman, Daniel Reichman, Gilad Tsur and Shai Avidan [(source)](https://www.cs.haifa.ac.il/~skorman/FastMatch/index.html) to search a fixed template inside an image, using the B&B technique.
-This is a python implementation of the FAsT-Match algorithm with threshold learning option.
+This is a Python implementation of the FAsT-Match algorithm with threshold learning option.
+The full project repository is available [here](https://github.com/Asaf21S/Final-Project).

 ## The Algorithem
 Branch-and-Bound (B&B) is a general technique for accelerating brute-force in large domains.
 It is used when a globally optimal is desirable, while more efficient optimization methods (like gradient descent) are irrelevant (e.g., due to the minimized function being nonconvex).
 A particular example of interest, very common in computer vision, is that of template matching (or image alignment), where one image (the template) is searched in another.
 This is useful, for example, in applications like stitching of panoramas, object localization and tracking.